kehantan/labbook/docs/assays/mtt.rst

 After all the calculations we can begin our procedure.

 #.
 Mix the cell suspension with either repeat pipetting or vortex.
 #.
-Aspirate required number of cells and mix with required amount of 10% DMEM in cell reservoir.
+Dispense appropriate amount of complete DMEM into the cell reservoir.

-    In this example, add 35 uL of cell suspension into 3,500 uL of 10% DMEM
+    In this example, we should dispense 3,500 uL (3.5 ml) of complete DMEM into the cell resesrvoir.

 #.
+Aspirate required volume of cell suspension and mix with complete DMEM in the cell reservoir.

+    In this example, add 35 uL of cell suspension into the cell reservoir.

-Aspirate 100 uL of cells and DMEM mixture from the cell reservoir with multichannel micropipette.
+#.
+Aspirate 100 uL of cells and complete DMEM mixture from the cell reservoir with multichannel micropipette.
 Seed the mixture into 96 well plate.
 #.
 Incubate the seeded 96 well plate for 24 hrs.

 *Note: Technically, adding 35 uL to 3,500 uL would be 3,535 uL, but we would treat it as a negligible difference*